j-freddy/j-freddy.github.io/_posts/2022-05-08-bezier-curves.md

      alt="quadratic-bezier" width="240px" class="img-thumbnail">

 This is the idea behind constructing a Bezier curve.
-We call **P**, **Q**, **R** the **control points**.
+We call **P**, **Q**, **R** our **control points**.
 With 3 control points, we have 2 stages of lerping to generate a quadratic Bezier curve.
 We can add an additional control point, which generates a cubic Bezier curve through 3 stages of lerping.